dvdobrev/spring-boot-react-web-shop/README.md

 ============= App Description ================

-There are two types of users: ADMIN and USER.
+There are two types of users (of user roles): ADMIN and USER.

-    -------Admin Role --------
+    ------- Admin Role --------
     All users have the default "USER" role.
     The USER role can be changed to the ADMIN role only manually in the database.